evgenyorlov/evgenyorlov.github.io/content/blog/clues-few-shot-evaluation-in-nlu/index.md

 [Paper URL](https://arxiv.org/abs/2111.02570) | [Code and dataset URL](https://github.com/microsoft/CLUES)

 Most current benchmarks for natural language understanding (NLU) (e.g. [GLUE](https://aclanthology.org/W18-5446/), [SuperGLUE](https://proceedings.neurips.cc/paper/2019/file/4496bf24afe7fab6f046bf4923da8de6-Paper.pdf)) contain tasks that are easily represented as classification tasks and provide models with large amount of task-specific training data.
-In this circumstances, when some model exceeds "human-level" performance on these benchamarks, it's not completely comparable to humans who perform these tasks given only a few demonstrations.
+In these circumstances, when some model exceeds "human-level" performance on these benchmarks, it's not completely comparable to humans who perform these tasks given only a few demonstrations.

 To combat this limitation authors seek to provide a standardized evaluation of different few-shot learning approaches and demonstrate a significant gap in the few-shot learning performance between humans and machines for NLU tasks.
-Their CLUES benchmark is intended to evaluate general-purpose models across diverse NLU tasks in few-shot setting.
+Their **CLUES benchmark** is intended to evaluate general-purpose models across diverse NLU tasks in few-shot setting.

 ## Benchmark composition

-The CLUES benchmark consists of a set of tasks.
+The CLUES benchmark includes a number of tasks.
 Each task is a collection that consists of
 - a natural language task description;
 - training sets of labeled examples for different shots (5 training sets for each of 10, 20, 30 shots);
 - a test set (with no separate validation set)